Ekaterina-Kaschenko/Youscan/README.md

 # Youscan
 This is a [test task](https://gist.github.com/krambertech/ecb3890824fd7ada0f4ec1ff55125758) for Junior Front-End Developer Position.
-For duing it I used React.
+For doing it I used React.

 To open my project do next steps at your command line: